Endgame tablebase: Endgame studies

 Since many composed endgame studies deal with positions that exist in tablebases, their soundness can be checked using the tablebases.
 Some studies have been proved unsound by the tablebases.
 That can be either because the composer's solution does not work, or else because there is an equally effective alternative that the composer did not consider.
 Another way tablebases cook studies is a change in the evaluation of an endgame.
 For instance, the endgame with a queen and bishop versus two rooks was thought to be a draw, but tablebases proved it to be a win for the queen and bishop, so almost all studies based on this endgame are unsound.

 For example, Erik Pogosyants composed the study at right, with White to play and win.
-His intended main line was 1.
-Ne3 Rxh2 2.
-0-0-0#!
-A tablebase discovered that 1. h4 also wins for White in 33 moves, even though Black can capture the pawn (which is not the best move – in case of capturing the pawn black loses in 21 moves, while Kh1-g2 loses in 32 moves).
+The intended main line was 1.
+Ne3!
+Rxh2 2.
+0-0-0# A tablebase discovered that 1. h4 also wins for White in 33 moves, even though Black can capture the pawn (which is not the best move – in case of capturing the pawn black loses in 21 moves, while Kh1-g2 loses in 32 moves).
 Incidentally, the tablebase does not recognize the composer's solution because it includes castling.

-While tablebases have cooked some studies, they have assisted in the creation of other studies.
-Composers can search tablebases for interesting positions, such as zugzwang, using a method called data mining.
+While tablebases have shown some studies to be invalid, they have assisted in the creation of other studies.
+Composers can search tablebases for interesting positions, such as zugzwang.
 For all three- to five-piece endgames and pawnless six-piece endgames, a complete list of mutual zugzwangs has been tabulated and published.

 There has been some controversy whether to allow endgame studies composed with tablebase assistance into composing tournaments.
 In 2003, the endgame composer and expert John Roycroft summarized the debate:

-[N]ot only do opinions diverge widely, but they are frequently adhered to strongly, even vehemently: at one extreme is the view that since we can never be certain that a computer has been used it is pointless to attempt a distinction, so we should simply evaluate a 'study' on its content, without reference to its origins; at the other extreme is the view that using a 'mouse' to lift an interesting position from a ready-made computer-generated list is in no sense composing, so we should outlaw every such position.
+[N]ot only do opinions diverge widely, but they are frequently adhered to strongly, even vehemently: at one extreme is the view that since we can never be certain that a computer has been used it is pointless to attempt a distinction, so we should simply evaluate a "study" on its content, without reference to its origins; at the other extreme is the view that using a "mouse" to lift an interesting position from a ready-made computer-generated list is in no sense composing, so we should outlaw every such position.

 Roycroft himself agrees with the latter approach.
 He continues, "One thing alone is clear to us: the distinction between classical composing and computer composing should be preserved for as long as possible: if there is a name associated with a study diagram that name is a claim of authorship."

 Mark Dvoretsky, an International Master, chess trainer, and author, took a more permissive stance.
 He was commenting in 2006 on a study by Harold van der Heijden, published in 2001, which reached the position at right after three introductory moves.
 The drawing move for White is 4.
 Kb4!! (and not 4.
 Kb5), based on a mutual zugzwang that may occur three moves later.